 Consulting firms with ERM services can be especially helpful when it comes to analyzing the full spectrum of risks facing healthcare organizations; evaluating the risk management practices they already have in place; and developing risk roadmaps and sustainable ERM processes going forward.
 This benefits large and small organizations alike — large organizations because of their complexity and small organizations because of their lean resources.

-Vendors Integrated risk management technology vendors can take your ERM process to the next level by capturing and automating that process — as well as generating analytics to further inform and evolve your ERM program — all within in a single system.
+Integrated risk management technology vendors can take your ERM process to the next level by capturing and automating that process — as well as generating analytics to further inform and evolve your ERM program — all within in a single system.
 Vendors that are familiar with ERM processes — and not just bells and whistles technology — can help ensure the system models your ERM framework for consistency and effectiveness during implementation.
 They can also make sure you are in fact getting the benefits of always up-to-date and innovative technology.

 When selecting a software vendor to help with your healthcare organization’s Integrated ERM needs, take into account the following considerations to ensure you’re partnering with the best service and software provider.

 Healthcare data is sensitive.
 Make sure you’re engaging with vendors that offer end-to-end security in the form of password policies, security roles, encryption and audit logs.
 Vendors with a cloud-based platform should be able to offer insight into how the data centers they employ are secured, redundant and guarded.
 They should also be auditing their data centers on a regular basis.
 Learn about the seven standards of cloud computing service delivery in our white paper.